India Wind Energy Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

 Geography Analysis

 Regional deployment remains concentrated, with Gujarat, Karnataka, and Tamil Nadu accounting for 98% of 2024 additions.
-Gujarat’s 1,250 MW lead is attributed to resource quality, investor-friendly tariffs, and hybrid-auction success.
-The state also anchors offshore potential with 36 GW identified, making it pivotal to the future India wind energy market size at the national level.
+Gujarat's 1,250 MW lead is attributed to resource quality, investor-friendly tariffs, and hybrid-auction success.
+The state also anchors offshore potential with 36 GW identified, making it pivotal to the future of India's wind energy market size at the national level.

 Karnataka contributed 1,135 MW but faces land tenure hurdles that could taper growth until revised acquisition norms take effect.
 Tamil Nadu added 980 MW and enacted a repowering scheme covering its 10,790 MW legacy fleet, positioning the state for a second-wave build cycle.
 Rajasthan, with 5,195.82 MW installed, is the fastest-growing emerging state, boasting an 18.6% CAGR outlook backed by green-corridor build-out.